mcgowent/Sprint-Challenge-React-Wars/README.md

 - [ ] What does it mean to _think_ in react?

+I think it is referring to way of thinking in components.

 - [ ] Describe state.

 - [ ] Describe props.